namecheapnithya/domains-whmcs/README.md

 ##### Updated on Oct 22, 2013 to Version 1.2.7 for WHMCS 5

 - Added ability to enable WhoisGuard with transfers
 - Added active and transfer domain syncing module functions according to WHMCS Domain Cron Synchronisation flow
 - Removed module domain synchronization script (deprecated)
 - Changed method of creating Registrant/Billing/Admin/Tech contact details API parameters depending on WHMCS general settings for domains:
 - When "Use Clients Details" checkbox is checked Registrant/Billing/Admin/Tech contacts are taken from Client details, if not - Registrant details are taken from Client details, and Billing/Admin/Tech - from Default Contact Details.
 - Added quotes decoding for epp code (whmcs bug)
 - Removed "http_x_forwarded_for" for client ip address
 - Added .asia Locality parameter to custom additionaldomainfields.php

+##### Updated on Jul 25, 2012 to Version 1.1.12 for WHMCS 4

+- Extended attributes for .me.uk domains

 ##### ReleaseNotes